the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-Fix - Ensure our styles can be easily overriden by themes and page builders.
+Fix - Ensure our styles can be easily overridden by themes and page builders.
 [ECP-1503]

 = [TBD] TBD =